bors-ng/bors-ng/CODE_OF_CONDUCT.md

 CONNECTING A GITHUB REPOSITORY TO THE PUBLIC BORS-NG INSTANCE DOES NOT MAKE IT A BORS-NG PROJECT SPACE.
-The public instance is governed by the [bors.io terms of service], a document with a narrower focus than this one.
+The public instance is governed by the [bors.tech terms of service], a document with a narrower focus than this one.
 Different open source projects will have their own governance, and their queue is their space.

-[bors.io terms of service]: https://bors.io/tos/
+[bors.tech terms of service]: https://bors.tech/tos/

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <community@bors.io>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <community@bors.tech>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.